peterpot/openath.github.io/opendata.md

 You must make it clear that the data is available under the Open Database Licence.
 This can be achieved by providing a "License" or "Terms" link which links to www.opendatacommons.org/licenses/odbl.

-For further guidelines, please follow OpenStreetMap's attributionm guidelines <a href="https://wiki.osmfoundation.org/wiki/License#How_should_I_attribute_you.3F">here</a>
+For further guidelines, please follow OpenStreetMap's attribution guidelines <a href="https://wiki.osmfoundation.org/wiki/License#How_should_I_attribute_you.3F">here</a>

 # Legal challenges and queries